meshi-team/project-zomboid-server/docs/server_customization/3-server-sandbox-vars.md

 ## Available Configuration Variables

 The following table shows all variables you can override, their purpose, and default values:

-> **💡 Tip**: For more complete descriptions of available values and detailed explanations, refer to the original `server-sandbox-vars.sh` file which contains extensive comments for each setting.

 | Variable Name                        | Description                                                                                             | Default Value                          |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------- | -------------------------------------- |